shreyasgowda63/NS_3/src/internet-apps/doc/internet-apps.rst

 Typically, the DHCPv6 server is used to assign both addresses and other options like DNS information.
 The server maintains information about the Identity Associations (IAs), which are collections of leases assigned to a client.

 There are three types of IAs: IA_NA (non-temporary addresses), IA_TA (temporary addresses), and IA_PD (prefix delegation).
+Temporary addresses were introduced in RFC 4941 to address privacy concerns.
+In DHCPv6, the IA_TA (Identity Association for Temporary Addresses) is used for addresses that are only used for a short time, and their lifetimes are generally not extended.
+Non-temporary addresses, on the other hand, are used for relatively longer durations and are usually renewed by the clients.
+Note that non-temporary addresses are not permanent leases - the term is merely used to differentiate between the IA_TA and IA_NA types.

 Currently, the application uses only IA_NA options to lease addresses to clients.
 The state of the lease changes over time, which is why this is known as stateful DHCPv6.